 Storyboards can be used at various stages of the product design process:

-Do I need artistic skills to use this storyboarding tool?
+Do I need artistic or drawing skills to use this UX storyboarding tool?

-Can I generate multiple versions of a sketch?
+Can I generate multiple versions of the same storyboard frame?

-Is the tool safe and appropriate for work?
+Is the tool safe and appropriate for professional design work?